metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - Inside the `Config\sysinternals` folder you will find process monitor configuration specialized for firewall monitoring which you can import into your copy of process monitor.
-- Note that the configuration filters some network traffic which you might want to be able to see, click on filter options to disable specific filters or to add new ones.
+- Note that this configuration filters some network traffic which you might not want to see, click on filter button (or menu) to disable specific filters or to add new ones.

 [Download process monitor][ref process monitor]